 They can either be annual (reversionary) bonuses or final (terminal) bonuses.

 A reversionary bonus may be added to the policy annually.
 Once added it cannot be reduced or taken away.
 However future bonus rates are not guaranteed and can be changed or removed at any time.

-A final bonus is an additional bonus which may be paid on termination of the policy due to death or maturity.
+A final bonus is an additional bonus which may be paid on termination of the policy.
 This bonus is not guaranteed and can be changed or removed at any time.

 A proportion of the annual and final bonus is also paid on the early termination of any life or pension policy when taking the proceeds or, for pension policies, when transferring them to another provider.
 The amount is determined when the event occurs.

 Final bonus is also allocated to unitised with-profits policies by an increase in the unit price.
 As final bonuses are not guaranteed to remain unchanged, this means that part of the unit price is not guaranteed, and thus the unit price may be reduced in future.

 At the time the business was transferred from Hearts of Oak to Reliance Mutual, with-profits benefits under conventional policies in WPSF 6 were re-structured.
 A portion of the guaranteed benefits was replaced by a special final bonus.
 This special final bonus is not guaranteed.
 The purpose of the benefit restructure was to improve the security and financial prospects of the fund, for the benefit of all policyholders.

 Annual and final bonuses attaching to pensions policies are paid in the same manner as the basic benefit, that is as an addition to the basic guaranteed pension, open market option, cash payment or transfer value.